BigFatDAO/Eth_Club_7/WhitePaper.md

 Eth Club 7 is a DAO of businesses that use DAOLE, an ERC-20 token, as currency.

-A business gets a grant in DAOLE, to start accepting it as payment.
+A business gets a grant in DAOLE to start accepting it as payment.
 Initially, they accept DAOLE at a rate of $0.01/DAOLE, this is called Accepted Rate (AR), i.e. If a customer wants to buy a $1 orange, they can pay 100 DAOLE instead.
 This will initially be a huge discount and encourage adoption.
 If the market price of DAOLE reaches $0.009, AR doubles to $0.02.
 Everytime the market price of DAOLE reaches 90% parity with AR, it doubles.
 It can only be reduced by governance vote, e.g. in order to correct a price oracle error.

 AR is published via a smart contract so users can always see what they'll get for their DAOLE.
 Initially, the index currency is USD, although this can be changed via governance vote if needed.